 The \textbf{DTU dataset} \cite{2014DTUdataset} is a multi-view stereo dataset captured using a 6-axis industrial robot mounted with both a camera and a structured light scanner.
-The robot provided precise camera positioning.
+The robot provides precise camera positioning.
 Both the camera intrinsics and poses are carefully calibrated using the MATLAB calibration toolbox \cite{matlab_calibration}.
-The light scanner provides reference dense point clouds which provide reference 3D geometry.
-Nonetheless, due to self-occlusion, the scans of certain areas in certain scenes are not complete.
-The original paper's dataset consists of 80 scenes each containing 49 views sampled on a sphere of radius 50 cm around the central object.
+The light scanner provides reference dense point clouds, which serve as ground truth 3D geometry.
+Nonetheless, due to self-occlusion, the scans of certain areas in some scenes are incomplete.
+The original paper's dataset consists of 80 scenes, each containing 49 views sampled on a sphere of radius 50 cm around the central object.
 For 21 of these scenes, an additional 15 camera positions are sampled at a radius of 65 cm, for a total of 64 views.
-The entire dataset consists of 44 additional scenes that have been rotated and scanned four times at 90 degree interval.
+The entire dataset includes 44 additional scenes that have been rotated and scanned four times at 90-degree intervals.
 The illumination of scenes is varied using 16 LEDs, with seven different lighting conditions.
 The image resolution is 1600 $\times$ 1200.
-This dataset differs the previous ones by its higher resolution and carefully calibrated camera motion and poses.
+This dataset differs from the previous ones by its higher resolution and carefully calibrated camera motion and poses.

 The \textbf{ScanNet dataset} \cite{2017scannet} is a large-scale real-life RGB-D multi-modal dataset containing more than 2.5 million views of indoor scenes, with annotated camera poses, reference 3D surfaces, semantic labels, and CAD models.
 The depth frames are captured at 640 $\times$ 480 pixels, and the RGB images are captured at 1296 $\times$ 968 pixels.
-The scans were performed using RGB-D sensors attached to handheld devices such as iPhone/iPad.
-The poses were estimated from BundleFusion \cite{2017bundlefusion} and geometric alignment of resulting mesh.
-This dataset's rich semantic labels are useful for models that make use of semantic information, such as for scene editing, scene segmentation, and semantic view synthesis.
+The scans were performed using RGB-D sensors attached to handheld devices such as iPhones and iPads.
+The poses were estimated using BundleFusion \cite{2017bundlefusion} and geometric alignment of the resulting mesh.
+This dataset’s rich semantic labels are useful for models that utilize semantic information, such as for scene editing, scene segmentation, and semantic view synthesis.